Kragster/Minesweeper/README.md

-Project on coding Minesweeperusing C++.
+Project on making a Minesweeper game using C++.